 In addition, please read the guidance that the agricultural industry needs to know.
 The Department is continuing to monitor developments related to COVID-19, and we will continue to update this page as new information becomes available.

 - Everyone should continue to practice social distancing and proper hand washing and sanitizing of their facilities.
-See the buttons below for industry-specific guidance.
+See the documents below for industry-specific guidance.

 Additional information and resources on topics like pets, protocols for food manufacturers and retail food stores, obtaining a business waiver, and more are available below.
 In addition, please see our guidance document of general resources for the agriculture community.